csgf/picalc-portlet/docs/index.rst

    :target: https://gilda.ct.infn.it
 -------------

-The **picalc-portlet** consists of a portlet example able to submit a paralle MPI job that calculates the PI into one or more distributed infrastructures (DCIs).
+The **PICALC** consists of a portlet example able to submit a paralle MPI job that calculates the PI into one or more distributed infrastructures (DCIs).
 This portlet contains almost all GUI elements to provide a complete input interface together with the necessary code to deal with DCIs settings, portlet preferences etc. The aim of this portlet is to use its code as a template that Science Gateway developers may customize to fit their own specific requirements.
 To faciciltate the customization process, a customize.sh bash script is included inside the source code package.

 ============
 Installation